Sampling via Gradient Flows in the Space of Probability Measures: Gaussian Approximate Gradient Flow

 In this subsection, we perform numerical experiments comparing different Gaussian approximate gradient flows.
-The same test target distributions in \Cref{sec-affine-invariance-experiments} are considered here.

-We consider the three mean and covariance dynamics given in \cref{eq:Gaussian Fisher-Rao}, \cref{eq:Gaussian-Wasserstein} and \cref{eq:g-gf}.
+The test target distributions from \Cref{sec-affine-invariance-experiments} are used.
+We consider the three dynamical models for mean and covariance given in \cref{eq:Gaussian Fisher-Rao}, \cref{eq:Gaussian-Wasserstein} and \cref{eq:g-gf}.
+Letting $\rho_{a_n} = \N(m_n, C_n)$ denote the approximated Gaussian density at time $n\Delta t$, the Gaussian approximate Fisher-Rao gradient flow \eqref{eq:Gaussian Fisher-Rao} is discretized as

+Here, we use the forward Euler scheme to discretize the dynamics of $C^{-1}$ rather than $C$, for which we observe better numerical stability.
+Following~\cite{lambert2022variational}, the Gaussian approximate Wasserstein gradient flow \eqref{eq:Gaussian-Wasserstein} is discretized as

+The Gaussian approximate gradient flow \eqref{eq:g-gf} is discretized by the forward Euler scheme directly.
 The expectations in the evolution equations are calculated by the unscented transform~\cite{julier1997new,huang2022iterated,huang2022efficient} with $J =2N_\theta + 1 = 5$ quadrature points.
-In this implementation the Gaussian approximation has considerable speedup in comparison with the previously mentioned particle-based sampling approaches, where $J=1000$.
+In this implementation the Gaussian approximation has considerable speedup in comparison with the previously mentioned particle-based sampling approaches, where $J=100$.
 We use the same summary statistics as in \Cref{sec-affine-invariance-experiments} to compare the obtained Gaussian with the true target distribution.

 For the Gaussian posterior, the convergence of different gradient flows, according to the three summary statistics, are presented in~\Cref{fig:Gaussian_gd_converge}.
 The imposition of the affine invariance property makes the convergence rate independent of the anisotropy $\lambda$ and accelerates the sampling for badly scaled Gaussian ($\lambda = 0.01$).
 The convergence rates of Gaussian approximate gradient flows match well with the predictions of~\Cref{p:rate}.